jimyoshida/self-taught-devops/cls3/Timeline.md

 jQuery was originally created in January 2006 at BarCamp NYC by John Resig, influenced by Dean Edwards' earlier cssQuery library.
 Initial release: August 26, 2006

+Google Cloud Platform (GCP) is a suite of cloud computing services offered by Google that provides a series of modular cloud services including computing, data storage, data analytics, and machine learning, alongside a set of management tools.
+In April 2008, Google announced App Engine, a platform for developing and hosting web applications in Google-managed data centers, which was the first cloud computing service from the company.

 Google Chrome is a cross-platform web browser developed by Google.
 It was first released in 2008 for Microsoft Windows, built with free software components from Apple WebKit and Mozilla Firefox.
 First release: 2 September 2008.